kovidgoyal/calibre/src/calibre/manual/faq.rst

 There can be several causes for this:

     * **Any windows version**: Try running it as Administrator (Right click on the icon ans select "Run as Administrator")
-    * **Any windows version**: Search for the files `calibre2.ini` and `calibre.ini` on your computer and delete them.
-Search for the file `library1.db` and rename it (this file contains all your converted books so deleting it is not a good idea).
-Now try again.
+    * **Any windows version**: If this happens during an initial run of calibre, try deleting the folder you chose for your ebooks and restarting calibre.
     * **Windows Vista**: If the folder :file:`C:\\Users\\Your User Name\\AppData\\Local\\VirtualStore\\Program Files\\calibre` exists, delete it.
 Uninstall |app|.
 Reboot.
 Re-install.
     * **Any windows version**: Search your computer for a folder named :file:`_ipython`.
 Delete it and try again.